Characters: Captain Tsubasa

-- Big Brother Instinct: Towards his younger half sister.
+- Big Brother Instinct: Towards his younger half sister Yoshiko.
 Most notable when he saves her from being hit by a bus at the cost of his opportunity to play in the World Youth Tournament.

-- Game-Breaking Injury: In the first arc, accidentally due to Sawada.
+- Game-Breaking Injury: In the first arc, due to Sawada accidentally kicking his leg while aiming for the ball.
 Later, in the WYC by pulling a Diving Save to save his sister from being hit by a bus.

 - Heroic Self-Deprecation: In the Holland Youth movie, his self-esteem takes a massive nosedive when he becomes the temporary captain of the Japanese team but doesn't perform well, since he's too used to be a follower in the fields.
 Misugi has to talk him out of it.